lfgberg/lfgberg.org/content/projects/hardware/latte/index.md

 ![PCB back](hardware/latte/latte-back.png "Back of the PCB")
 ![Supported layouts](latte/latte-layouts.png "Supported layouts")

-This is a PCB designed for Keyboard Cafe's collaboratively designed Latte FRL Keybaord.
-It utilizes a unified-c daughterboard for USB, and an ATMEGA 32u4-AU/MU.
+This is a PCB designed for Keyboard Cafe's collaboratively designed Latte FRL keyboard.
+It utilizes a unified-c daughterboard for USB and an ATMEGA 32u4-AU/MU.
 The PCB Art was designed by [Stellaidescope](https://twitter.com/stellaidoscope).

 {{< github repo="lfgberg/latte-frl-pcb" >}}